Anil Dash: Toward an Ethical, Inclusive Tech Industry

 STS Brown Bag Seminars: Fall 2014

 All meetings are from 12:15 to 1:30 pm in Room 129 of The 1911 Building Please feel free to bring your lunch.
-September 11: STS Brainstorming Session This time will […]
+September 11: STS Brainstorming Session This time will be devoted to eliciting interactive feedback from STS faculty on […]

 Laban Coblentz: from the Amish to the Atomic Bomb